network-lumen/validator-kit/README.md

  - `scripts/network/lockdown_rpc_firewall.sh` applies a strict
-   iptables/ip6tables firewall profile on a dedicated RPC/API fullnode host: only SSH over Tailscale, P2P (26656), RPC (26657), REST API (1317) and gRPC (9090) from the public Internet are allowed in by default, with an optional metrics port over Tailscale; everything else is dropped.
+   iptables/ip6tables firewall profile on a dedicated RPC/API fullnode host: only SSH over Tailscale, P2P (26656), RPC (26657), REST API (1317) and gRPC (9090) from the public Internet are allowed in by default; lumend metrics (26660) and node_exporter (9100) are only reachable over Tailscale and from a local Docker bridge (for Prometheus); everything else is dropped.
  - `scripts/network/lockdown_validator_firewall.sh` applies a strict
    iptables/ip6tables firewall profile on the validator host: only SSH, P2P (26656), Prometheus (26660) and (optionally) node_exporter (9100)